 Sacramento and the Sacramento Region is blessed with numerous farmers markets, both year-round and seasonal.

 The oldest and busiest is the Central Certified Farmers Market which has just celebrated its 35th Anniversary!
 The market, held on Sunday’s, boasts over 100 participating farmers.
+See Update below.

 Complementing the year-round markets are numerous seasonal markets that open for the year in the spring-early summer.
 These markets are scattered around the city.